FriedrichStevo/Resume-/README.md

 # Achievements

-Effective use of data from the web, and easy to produce candlestick charts for the target portfolio Research on a study of strategic performance measure of JPMorgan (2006-2015) Comparative financial performance of Social Media Organisations: Facebook Vs Twitter
+Effective use of data from the web, and easy to produce candlestick charts for the target portfolio; Research on a study of strategic performance measure of JPMorgan (2006-2015);
+Comparative financial performance of Social Media Organisations: Facebook Vs Twitter;

 # Skills